 It is difficult to be completely protected from government student loan collection.
 Usually there is at least one way that the government can collect, or try to collect, from a borrower.
 This is why it is so important for borrowers to learn about ways to get out of default, including possible cancellation of federal student loans.
 The government’s collection powers only kick in after a borrower defaults.

-The four categories listed below are used outside of court.
+The three categories listed below are used outside of court.